federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 ### Voxel Grid

+Reducing the density of a point cloud is important in the context of self-driving cars, where quick data processing is crucial.
+The voxel grid technique helps achieve this purpose by downsampling, hence simplifying, the initial point cloud.
+A __voxel__ (volumetric pixel) is a cube representing a single point in a three-dimensional space.

+A trade-off is needed to ensure that enough details are kept to keep

 The original point cloud is filtered using voxel grid technique.
 A voxel (volumetric pixel) is a 3-dimensional [...].
 The raw point cloud is subdivided into 3D cubes 20 centimeters in side, and all the points belonging to a particular cube are "approximated" by their _centroid_, a single point in 3D space which has as coordinates the means of all 3 coordinates of the enclosed points.
 Dimensionality reduction is thus achieved by ?? this cloud of points by the single centroid.
 20 cm was found to be a good trade-off between dimensionality reduction and precision/details kept.
-Cloud achieved a ration of ~100k to ~5k points per frame.
+Cloud achieved a ratio of ~100k to ~5k points per frame.
 Dimension reduction is particularly important for self-driving cars or applications where fast processing of data is essential.

 ### Region Of Interest (ROI)